Jinn: The Seven Jinn Kings

-Magical practises
+Magical practices

 Jinn might be invoked, along with demons and devils, for means of sorcery, incantation, protection, or divination.
 Soothsayers (kāhin) are credited with the ability to ask jinn about things of the past, since their lives are believed to last longer than that of humans.

 Common beliefs regarding sorcery and commanding jinn are attested in ibn al-Nadim's Kitāb al-Fihrist.
 Since he locates such practises not as a branch of science or philosophy, but rather in a chapter about stories and fables, the author might not have believed in the efficiency of sorcery himself.
-He reports that the art of commanding jinn and demons is traced back to Solomon and Jamshid.
-The first who would have practised a lawful method of incantation is supposed to be Abū Naṣr Aḥmad b.
+He reports that the art of commanding jinn and demons traces back to Solomon and Jamshid.
+The first to have practised a lawful method of incantation is supposed to be Abū Naṣr Aḥmad b.
 Hilāl during the Umayyad period.
-Ibn Nadim explains lawful and unlawful subjugating of jinn and demons as distinct: While the former controls the jinn by the power of God's divine names, the latter pleases demons and devils by prohibited offerings and sinful acts.
+Ibn Nadim explains lawful and unlawful subjugation of jinn and demons as distinct: While the former controls the jinn by the power of God's divine names, the latter pleases demons and devils by prohibited offerings and sinful acts.
 According to al-Jāḥiẓ, ibn Hilāl is said to have the power to summon demons and jinn and further claimed to have married a daughter of Satan and begotten a child.

-There is evidence that subjugation of spirits, jinn, and demons, was also cultivated by various Islamic authorities.
+There is evidence that subjugation of spirits, jinn, and demons was also cultivated by various Islamic authorities.
 Al-Ṭabasī, who was considered a reliable muḥadīth (scholar of ḥadīth) and pious ascetic, wrote an extensive treatise (al-Shāmil fī al-baḥr al-kāmil) on subjugating demons and jinn.
 According to Zakariya al-Qazwini, it was well known that jinn obeyed al-Ṭabasī.
-He gives an example, that al-Ṭabasī demonstrated the jinn to the famous scholar Ghazālī, who saw them as shadows on the wall.
+He gives the example that al-Ṭabasī demonstrated the jinn to the famous scholar Ghazālī, who saw them as shadows on the wall.
 He professes that jinn only obey when the individual turns away from the temptations of creation and devoting oneself towards God.
 The al-Shāmil gives detailed instructions for preparations of various incantations.
-Unlike, for example in the writings of al-Razi, the al-Shāmil has no direct link to Hellenistic or Hermetic magic or philosophy.
+Unlike, for example, in the writings of al-Razi, the al-Shāmil has no direct link to Hellenistic or Hermetic magic or philosophy.
 Magic was also used in the Ottoman Empire as evident from the Talismanic shirts of Murad III.

 Related to the occult traditions in Islamic culture is the belief in the "Seven kings of the Week", also known as rūḥāiya ulia (higher spirits; angels) and rūḥāiya sufula (lower spirits; demons).
-These beings are, for example, invoked for the preparation of Magic squares.
+These beings are, for example, invoked for the preparation of magic squares.
 This belief is attested by the Book of Wonders.
 It contains artistic depictions of several supernatural beings (demons, jinn, the evil eye, fever (Huma, Arabic: حمى), devils, lilith, etc.).
 Some of these beings indicate that the work connects Hebrew, Christian, and Islamic magical traditions.
 The original work is attributed to al-Bakhi, who founded a system of astrological magic based on Neo-Platonic thought.
 Although many pages are damaged, it is possible to reconstruct their meanings from Ottoman copies.
 Each king is depicted with helpers and associated talismanic symbols.